California's Bullet Train Hurtles Towards a Multibillion-Dollar Overrun

 Let Hyperloop step up.

 Welcome Back to DrudgeDot!
-(Score:2)
+(Score:4, Insightful)

 Envy is one of the seven deadly sins (Score:1)